 While this may not be an issue if you have found a solitary place to boondock, your wildlife neighbors may not appreciate the noise.
 This is especially true if you plan to run a generator all night long!

-Pro: Easy to drive
+Pro: Easy To Drive

 If you’ve got a Class C and an open road, it’s nice when the rig is easy to drive.
 Class Cs are fantastic RVs to maneuver, both on highways and remote roads.
 Once you adapt to your rig’s specific dimensions, you should have little trouble making your way to a more remote destination.